4thabang/4thabang/README.md

 Thabang | 19 | MCR, UK - SF, USA

 Hey!
-My name is Thabang - pronounced 'Ta-bang' - I am a full-stack engineer with a keen eye for frontend design, elegant applications of intuitive state management & building scalable robust and secure backend infrastructures.
+My name is Thabang - pronounced 'Ta-bang' - I am a full-stack engineer with a keen eye for frontend design, elegant applications of intuitive state management & building scalable, robust and secure backend infrastructures.

 ### 🚀 Working On:
 I am currently working on deploi.ai.
-We are building infrastructure for ML teams to effortlessly deploy and monitor machine learning models that can be tested in staging environments in order to graciously train them alongside real-world data, all before deploying models into production.
+We are building infrastructure for ML teams to effortlessly deploy and monitor their models while being tested in staging environments in order to gracefully and accurately train them alongside real-world data, all before deploying models into production.
 <br/><br/>
 If you are interested in changing the advent of Machine Learning alongside a dedicated team of young programmers and you have [`Go`](https://golang.org/), [`TypeScript`](https://www.typescriptlang.org/), [`React`](https://reactjs.org/), [`Python`](https://www.python.org/) or [`Docker`](https://www.docker.com/) experience (_**this list is non-exhaustive**_) - [get in touch](mailto:thabang@fordabl.com)!